willeccles/WillEccles.github.io/README.md

 # WillEccles.github.io
-my personal github page (pages.github.com)
+My personal github page (pages.github.com).

-This will be added some time.
-Hopefully within the next 324 years.
-Maybe.
+Finally working to a point where I would be happy to leave it for a while (though I still have to update the portfolio).